adent11/SCARA-Electromagnetic-Arm/README.md

 This week I continued working on the second arm by adding a cylinder for the magnets to slide up and down, which will make their pull stronger and weaker as they get closer and farther from the screws or whatever the arm is picking up.

 ### Week 5
+#### CAD (Alden)
 This week I attached a servo to the second arm and designed a spool for the string that will attach to the magnets to raise and lower them.
 I had to move this servo from the bottom to the side of the arm in order to make the arm shorter, which both decreases the leverage, and makes both arms the same length, which makes the inverse kinematic calculations much simpler.

 ### Week 6
+#### CAD (Alden)
 This week I created the box that will house the Metro M0 Express and other electrical components.
 I used corner brackets to join the walls to each other since the only part visible on the outside is the heads of a few bolts.

 ### Week 7
+#### CAD (Alden)
+This week I added tabs on the bottom of the first arm to attach it to the base and put bolts through to hold them together.
+I also rounded the arms so they can be shorter and the corners won't catch when they rotate.

+### Week 8
+#### CAD (Alden)
+This week I didn't make much progress since I had to change many dimensions and update contexts across many assemblies so everything matched together.
+I had to make the arms thinner since they were unnecessarily thick and would have used a lot of plastic.
+I also had to change the size of many of the bolt holes since I had been making them too wide.